STAT545-UBC-hw-2018-19/hw07-Bill1111/README.md

-# STAT545 Homework 6
+# STAT545 Homework 7
 ## William Hall

-This is a repository for William Hall's STAT545 hw # 6 #.
+This is a repository for William Hall's STAT545 hw # 9 #.

-## In this assignment, I have chosen:
+## In this assignment, I have converted my Eq 5D function into a package

-2) Option #2: Create a function - this in the Part 1 folder: https://github.com/STAT545-UBC-students/hw06-Bill1111/tree/master/Part%201

-3) Option #3: Candy Data - this is in the Part 2 folder: https://github.com/STAT545-UBC-students/hw06-Bill1111/tree/master/Part%202